nichoje/os212/index.md

-# nichoje's OS212 Github Page
+# 🖥nichoje's OS212 Github Page🖥
 ⌨️Hi🤚🏽! my name is Nicholas Jonathan Kinandana, but you can call me Nicho or Nicholas.
 I'm a CS Sophomore at UI.
 Welcome to my Page!🖥

 ## Explore More!